llm-tools/embedJs/README.md

 ## Redis

-You can use redis as a cache to store values during testing.
+You can use redis as a cache to store values.

 -   Set `RedisCache` as your cache provider on `RAGApplicationBuilder`